 For information about creating an sbspace, see the Administrator's Guide for your database server and the J/Foundation Developer's Guide.

 2. Open a JDBC connection.

 Make sure the connection object has a database object associated with it.
-For details, see Chapter 2, "Connecting to the Database."
+For details, see Chapter 2, "Connecting to the Database," on page 2-1.

 3. Instantiate a UDTManager object and a UDTMetaData object: